Success is often a numbers game — especially in sales.

 Also, by moving on quickly, you’ll learn to make decisions faster, and you’ll become more motivated to achieve your goals.
 That’s only going to set you up for future success.

 One important element of business development success is the ability to learn.
-The very essence of business development is finding new opportunities to grow your business.
+The very essence of business development is finding new opportunities to grow your business, whether you are starting an online business or a physical store.

 However, the moment you stop learning, you condemn yourself to fail.
 The reason is simple, the market moves very fast.
 New technologies are being developed every day.
 And of course, every day, new competitors step up to steal your prospects.